Docs

 Summary

-We have quickly built a really nice search experience from scratch using Elasticsearch and Algolia Instantsearch.
+We have quickly built a really nice search experience from scratch using Elasticsearch and Algolia InstantSearch.
 We have also learned how to customize the search experience by adjusting the search fields and overriding the default Elasticsearch query.

 Apache 2.0 2024 © Joseph McElroy.